snikket-im/snikket-android/README.md

 ## Features

 * End-to-end encryption with either [OTR](https://otr.cypherpunks.ca/) or [OpenPGP](http://www.openpgp.org/about_openpgp/)
-* Sending and receiving images
+* Send and receive images as well as other kind of files
+* Share your location via an external [plug-in](https://play.google.com/store/apps/details?id=eu.siacs.conversations.sharelocation)
 * Indication when your contact has read your message
 * Intuitive UI that follows Android Design guidelines
 * Pictures / Avatars for your Contacts